CSC331-WCU/csc331/_episodes/08-address-translation.md

 objectives:
 - "Understand the design principles behind an efficient memory virtualization implementation."
 - "Understand the required flexibility for applications."
-- "Undestand how to maintain control over memory location accessibility."
+- "Understand how to maintain control over memory location accessibility."
 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---